 In Tennessee, nearly every city, town and hamlet has a musical connection and a story to tell.
-Perhaps that’s why some people say the soundtrack of America was made in Tennessee.
-Read on to explore some locations with historical musical significance throughout the state.
+Explore some locations with historical musical significance throughout the state.

 Second only to the White House, Graceland is the most-visited residence in the country.
 Purchased by Elvis Presley in 1957, it was his home until his death 20 years later.
 In 1982, it was opened to the public, and more than 20 million people have visited since.
 In 2017 it was expanded to include Elvis Presley’s Memphis, a 200,000-square-foot exhibition space, museum and automobile collection.
 There’s also a new 450-room hotel and performance venue.
 Elvis and the cultural upheaval he inspired cannot be fully comprehended without a visit.